compositor/rippled-cookbook/README.md

-# rippled Cookbook
+# Rippled Cookbook

-This cookbook compiles and installs a [Ripple](https://ripple.com) node (version 0.29.0).
+This cookbook compiles and installs a [Ripple](https://ripple.com) node (version 0.29.0-hf1).
 At the time of writing Ripple Labs does not provide a precompiled package for the most recent release, therefore the only installation method available is via sources.

 The cookbook generally follows instructions published at [here](https://wiki.ripple.com/Ubuntu_build_instructions) with the following improvements:
 - allow to bind on privileged ports
-- use upstart for the daemon
+- customized `init.d` script based on Ripple Labs provided ubuntu package

 ## Attributes